Olical/dotfiles/stowed/.config/nvim/README.md

  - [ ] Git (probably just lazygit)
  - [ ] Sessions
  - [ ] Trailing whitespace trimming
- - [ ] Make autopairs more aggressive, it misses some closing ones if there's already one on the line
  - [ ] Show whitespace
  - [ ] Disable folding by default (fold level 0 or something?)
  - [ ] Highlight matching word on hover?